 Do Goldendoodles Need Grooming?

-There’s nothing your pup will enjoy more than romping through muddy fields and hunting for a ball in bushes and brambles, all of which can bring havoc on his coat!
+There’s nothing your pup will enjoy more than romping through muddy fields and hunting for a ball in bushes and brambles.
+Unfortunately, all of this can bring havoc on his coat!
 Grooming your Goldendoodle is important because:

-- Grooming keeps the coat in excellent condition and prevents it from tangling and becoming matted.
+- It keeps the coat in excellent condition and prevents it from tangling and becoming matted.

 - The time spent paying close attention to your dog is an opportunity to spot skin problems, lumps, bumps, etc.